cass-kul/cass-kul.github.io/_exercises/os.md

  	ecall		   # exit (4)

 ```
 The `main` function first loads the address of the custom trap handler in `utvec` and enables trap handing in user mode.
 Next, a misaligned load instruction is used to trigger the trap.
 The custom handler moves the cause of the trap to `a0` and jumps to `end`.
-The instruction below `end:` exit the program with a status code that reflects the cause of the trap (`a0`).
+The instructions below `end:` exit the program with a status code that reflects the cause of the trap (`a0`).

 ## Exercise 3
 Write a custom user-mode exception handler.
 The exception handler should do nothing but jump over the faulting instruction.
 Make sure the handler does not modify any regular registers (Hint: use `uscratch`).
 Do not forget to enable custom trap handling in user mode (`csrrsi zero, ustatus, 1`) before triggering the trap.